Quantum Control Landscapes: A Closer Look: Introduction

 As the potential and importance of quantum control was realized, attempts were made to formulate quantum control problems abstractly, and establish solid mathematical foundations.
 Some pioneering attempts were necessarily imperfect and the theory is still under development, but there have been a number of interesting theoretical results.
-One important area is the control landscape~\cite{chakrabarti2007}.
+One important area is the control landscape\cite{chakrabarti2007}.
 While it is not too difficult in many cases to formulate a particular task in terms of a control optimization problem, i.e., of finding an admissible control that maximizes a performance index, solving the resulting control optimization problems is challenging, especially for large or complicated systems, and in almost all cases they can only be solved computationally using numerical optimization strategies.
-Since the evaluation of the performance index for quantum control problems generally requires the solution of an operator or partial differential equation, evaluation of the latter becomes computationally demanding and efficient algorithms are therefore crucial.
-Such algorithms exist for finding local extrema, especially when gradients can be computed relatively cheaply compared to the computational overhead involved in evaluating the performance index, as can be achieved in our case.
-We are however primarily interested in global optima of that function, and this is where the ``landscape'' defined by the objective function becomes relevant.
+Since the evaluation of the performance index for quantum control problems generally requires the solution of an operator or partial differential equation, evaluation of the latter becomes computationally demanding and efficient algorithms are very important.
+This poses a challenge as we are generally interested in finding global optima of a performance index.
+While it is possible to employ direct global search strategies such as evolutionary algorithms, these are computationally expensive, and success is generally not guaranteed.
+On the other hand, there are efficient algorithms for finding local optima of reasonably well-behaved functions, especially when gradients can be computed relatively cheaply compared to the computational overhead involved in evaluating the performance index, as can be achieved in our case, including the Krotov method\cite{somloi_controlled_1993,maday_new_2003,palao_quantum_2002}, concurrent-update gradient-ascent pulse engineering (GRAPE)\cite{khaneja_optimal_2005} and various generalizations and variants including quasi-Newton methods\cite{compare2010}.
+This is where the control landscape becomes relevant.